lsilberbauer/avr32webboot/README.md

 * Atmel EVK1100 Demo Board
 * JTAG programmer
 * Ethernet cable from your PC to the Demo Board
+* Recommended: Internet connection of your PC (via a second LAN adapter or WiFi) for HTML5 features
 * Optional: A serial cable connected to UART1 with 115200 baud, 8N1 to display debug info

 ## Getting started